1. Turn on your phone display without touching it

-No 3rd party clock is needed when it comes to showing 2 clocks of 2 different cities.
-Your phone comes with a Dual clock widget.
+No third party clock is needed when it comes to showing two clocks of two different cities.
+Your phone comes with the Dual clock widget.

 24. Zip and unzip files using My Files

-No 3rd party app is needed, the My Files app on your S8 is able to zip and unzip files.
+No third party app is needed, the My Files app on your S8 is able to zip and unzip files.

 25. Show weather information on the lock screen